core-wg/comi/draft-ietf-core-comi.md

 In case a request is received which cannot be processed properly, the CORECONF server MUST return an error response.
 This error response MUST contain a CoAP 4.xx or 5.xx response code.

-Errors returned by a CORECONF server can be broken into two categories, those associated with the CoAP protocol itself and those generated during the validation of the YANG data model constrains as described in {{RFC7950}} section 8.
+Errors returned by a CORECONF server can be broken into two categories, those associated with the CoAP protocol itself and those generated during the validation of the YANG data model constraints as described in {{Section 8 of RFC7950}}.

 The following list of common CoAP errors should be implemented by CORECONF servers.
 This list is not exhaustive, other errors defined by CoAP and associated RFCs may be applicable.